scriptcs/scriptcs.github.com/_posts/2013-03-17-scriptcs---its-not-an-experiment.md

 The response from the community was **extremely** positive!!!

-Almost immediately after that scriptcs moved from an experiment to a fully-fledged OSS project.
+Almost immediately after that scriptcs moved from an experiment to a full-fledged OSS project.
 It started from a Skype call which resulted in [Justin Rusbatch](https://twitter.com/jrusbatch) and [Filip W](https://twitter.com/filip_woj) joining as coordinators.

 Immediately after we created a [Github organization](https://github.com/scriptcs), a [website](http://scriptcs.net), a [twitter account](http://twitter.com/scriptcsnet), a [google group](https://groups.google.com/forum/?fromgroups#!forum/scriptcs) and a [jabbr chat](https://jabbr.net/#/rooms/scriptcs).

 Flash forward two weeks later.
 To be honest, things have been going forward at such **crazy pace**, that it really does feel like it's been fifty two weeks instead :-)

-Therefore, it is perhaps a good moment to look back at what has been so far.
+Therefore, it is perhaps a good moment to look back at what has happened so far.

 However, before that, it is necessary to emphasize that the response from the community has been [absolutely staggering](https://github.com/scriptcs/scriptcs/issues/107), and has vastly exceeded any of our expectations!
 This is also a great testament to how needed a good, lightweight, C# scripting environment is.